 Avoid over-sharing or taking out money stress on your partner.
 Imagine if the President came on air and announced that the government had literally run out of money.
 All services would henceforth be suspended, even if civil anarchy breaks out.
 Imagine the panic that would spread!

 The same thing is true at home.
 A man is supposed to be a rock of dependability for his partner.
 Complaining about money or oversharing financial troubles will not help your marriage; it will just make your spouse upset.
-Moreover, many husbands usually have a double standard when it comes to spending.
-If their partner goes shopping or asks for something expensive, they get upset…but they’ll have no problem splurging for playoff tickets.
+Instead, try and be more disciplined about your spending habits before you criticize your partner.
+Try and find a middle ground where the two of you can compromise your finances in a way that leaves the both of you happy.

 #8: Throw your partner a party for two—show them that they’re number one

 The biggest thing you can do to improve as a husband, and the behavior that encapsulates all other tips, is shifting your perspective and focus in life.
-Most men do care about their spouse, but just as one of the many other things they care about, such as work, golf, the local sports team, and whatever else.
-Put effort into genuinely making your partner the #1 thing you care about.
+Most men do care about their spouse, but just as one of the many other things they care about like work or their hobbies.
+But the way to make a relationship flourish is by put the effort into genuinely making your partner the #1 thing you care about.

-Becoming a better husband will make you feel better about yourself and your life, as you step into a masculine role of caring, giving, and loving.
+Becoming a better husband will make you feel better about yourself and your life, as you step into the masculine role of caring, giving, and loving.
 Your marriage will improve, and you’ll find that your partner is a lifetime best-friend, supporter, and number one fan.
-Don’t wait to implement these tips until tomorrow.
-As we mentioned in our last tip, you should start using them today.
+Don’t wait to implement these tips until tomorrow, start today, with the smallest possible thing you can do.
+Those small things will eventually add up and transform your life and marriage for the better.